AckerlyXu/heima/articles/partner-twilio-ruby-how-to-use-voice-sms.md

-<properties
+---
-	pageTitle="How to Use Twilio for Voice and SMS (Ruby) | Microsoft Azure" description="Learn how to make a phone call and send a SMS message with the Twilio API service on Azure.
-Code samples written in Ruby." services=""
+title: How to Use Twilio for Voice and SMS (Ruby) | Microsoft Azure
+description: Learn how to make a phone call and send a SMS message with the Twilio API service on Azure.
+Code samples written in Ruby.
-	documentationCenter="ruby"
-	authors="devinrader"
-	manager="twilio"
-	editor=""/>

-<tags
-	ms.service="multiple"
-	ms.date="11/25/2014"
-	wacn.date=""/>
+services: ''
+documentationCenter: ruby
+authors: devinrader
+manager: twilio
+editor: ''

+ms.service: multiple
+ms.date: 11/25/2014
+wacn.date: ''
+---

 # How to Use Twilio for Voice and SMS Capabilities in Ruby
 This guide demonstrates how to perform common programming tasks with the Twilio API service on Azure.
 The scenarios covered include making a phone call and sending a Short Message Service (SMS) message.
 For more information on Twilio and using voice and SMS in your applications, see the [Next Steps](#NextSteps) section.